 { "toolsSettings": { "subagent": { "availableAgents": ["reviewer", "tester", "docs-*"] } } }

-With this configuration, only the reviewer, tester, and agents matching docs-* can be used as subagents.
+With this configuration, only reviewer, tester, and agents matching docs-* can be used as subagents.
 Glob patterns are supported.

 Use trustedAgents to allow specific agents to run without permission prompts: